 - What activities give me a sense of fulfillment or purpose?

-- What excites me that would still excite me if I did it weekly for a year?
+- What excites me that would still excite me if I did it weekly for years?

 - What job would fit into this ideal week, providing the income to support this lifestyle while simultaneously adding to my positive mood and good feeling about life?